creativeprojects/resticprofile/docs/content/schedules/non-root-schedule-in-container.md

-# Scheduling inside a container with a non-root user
+---
+title: "User schedule in container"
+weight: 150
+tags: ["v0.27.0"]
+---

 You can schedule your backups with resticprofile by running `crond` inside a container.
 This version shows how to use [supercronic](https://github.com/aptible/supercronic) to run the scheduled backups as a non-root user.

-You can create a container with this modified version from the official image:
+You can create a container with this modified version from the [official image](https://github.com/creativeprojects/resticprofile/blob/master/build/Dockerfile):

 ```Dockerfile
 FROM alpine:latest